AmmarQuresh1/AGX-public/README.md

 ## Architecture

 The AGX engine is built on a neuro-symbolic architecture designed to guarantee correctness.
-While the current Alpha implements the core Planner -> Validator -> Compiler pipeline, the full system design (below) integrates a DPO feedback loop and synthetic data generation to automate reliability.
+While the current Alpha implements the core Planner -> Validator -> Compiler pipeline, the full system design (below) integrates a DPO feedback loop and context window tightening to improve system reliability.

 ```mermaid
 graph TD